michalperlak/hack-vm-translator/README.md

  - static
  - temp
  - pointer

+### Local segment

+High level operations on *local* variables are translated into VM operations on the entries of the segment *local*

+### Arguments segment

+High level operations on *argument* variables are translated into VM operations on the entries of the segment *argument*

+### This segment

+High level operations on the *field* variables of the current object are translated into VM operations on the entries of the segment *this*

+### That segment

+High level operations on *array entries* are translated into VM operations on the entries of the segment *that*

+### Constant segment

+High level operations on the *constant i* are translated into VM operations on the segment entry *constant i*

+### Static segment

+High level operations on *static* variables are translated into VM operations on entries of the segment *static*

+### Temp segment

+A memory segment for compiler working variables.

+### Pointer segment

+A memory segment for storing the base addresses of the segments *this* and *that*

 #### push/pop local/argument/this/that
    `push segment i` -> `addr = segmentPointer + i, *SP = *addr, SP++`